cjimti/mk/_posts/2018-05-9-hobby-cluster.md

 #### Firewall

 [ufw](https://help.ubuntu.com/community/UFW) makes easy work of security.
-Fine-grained `Iptables` rules are nice (and complicated, and easy to get wrong) but `ufw` is just dead-simple, and it's production grade security since it's just wrapping more complicated `Iptables` rules.
+Fine-grained `iptables` rules are nice (and complicated, and easy to get wrong) but `ufw` is just dead-simple, and it's production grade security since it's just wrapping more complicated `iptables` rules.

 Login to the box and setup security: